GoogleCloudPlatform/puppet-google-compute/README.md

     machine destination, a virtual machine gateway or a Compute Engine-operated gateway.
 Packets that do not match any route in the sending virtual machine's routing table will be dropped.
-    A Routes resources must have exactly one specification of either nextHopGateway, nextHopInstance, nextHopIp, or nextHopVpnTunnel.
+    A Route resource must have exactly one specification of either nextHopGateway, nextHopInstance, nextHopIp, or nextHopVpnTunnel.
 * [`gcompute_snapshot`][]:
     Represents a Persistent Disk Snapshot resource.